PROVOST MAYO MORAN

 Provost Moran teaches private and public law, supervises graduate students, and publishes extensively.
 She is a frequent guest lecturer and an active member of a number of committees both inside and outside U of T. Since 2007 Provost Moran has chaired the Independent Assessment Process Oversight Committee that assists in the implementation of the Indian Residential Schools Agreement.
 In 2013, she was appointed to lead a review of Ontario’s Accessibility for Ontarians with Disabilities Act.

-Provost Moran obtained a B.A (1980, English and Sociology) and B.Ed.
+Provost Moran obtained a B.A.
+(1980, English and Sociology) and B.Ed.
 (1981) at the University of British Columbia and taught secondary school in northern British Columbia before attending law school.
-She completed her LL.B. at McGill University (1990), her LL.M. at the University of Michigan (1992) and her S.J.D at the University of Toronto (1999).
+She completed her LL.B. at McGill University (1990), her LL.M. at the University of Michigan (1992) and her S.J.D. at the University of Toronto (1999).
+In addition to numerous other awards, in 2012 Provost Moran received a YWCA Woman of Distinction Award.